dennis9819/split-flap-controller/software/pc_client/doc/sfbus-proto.md

  Therefor, the payload is framelegth - 4.

  Checksum is based on MODBUS CRC algorithm.
-Check implementation in sfbus.c
+Check implementation in sfbus.c Checksum is only created for the payload, not the entire frame or packet.
 ```

 More infromation regarding the crc algorithm: https://ctlsys.com/support/how_to_compute_the_modbus_rtu_message_crc/